ECON 4016 - International Finance IV (H)

 Required ResourcesTextbook: Krugman, Paul; Maurice Obstfeld; Marc Melitz.
 International Finance: Theory and Practice, 10th edition, Prentice-Hall

 Key Readings will be distributed at the lectures.

 Recommended ResourcesFurther required readings will be distributed at the Lectures.

 Online LearningThis course makes use of MyUni and you are required to check the website regularly.

 Learning & Teaching Activities

 Learning & Teaching ModesThe course includes assignments, tutorial discussions and presentations.
-Students are required to read journal articles and make presentations on the key methodology and results.
+The students are required to read journal articles and make presentation of the key methodology and results.

 Students will be actively engaged to discuss key issues and analytical frameworks of key economic models in international finance.
 They are required to read key papers and journal articles and present at tutorials.
 Students are also required to solve models and relate the results to key issues.